Topological entanglement entropy meets holographic entropy inequalities: Multi-information as a probe for topological entanglement entropy

 \section{Multi-information as a probe for topological entanglement entropy}

-In this section we are going to review the calculation for the topological entanglement entropy along the lines of Ref.~\cite{preskill-kitaev-tee}.
+In this appendix, we are going to review the calculation for the topological entanglement entropy along the lines of Ref.~\cite{preskill-kitaev-tee}.
 Here, we will show that the $S_{\text{topo}}$ can be probed by $\mathcal{I}_{5}$ in a disk-like geometry with $5$ subregions, Fig.~\ref{fig:I5}b.
-The expression for $\mathcal{I}_{5}$ is given as follows,
+The expression for $\mathcal{I}_{5}$ is given as follows, \begin{widetext}

-It is straightforward to show that in this case, all the boundary terms cancels exactly and under small and smooth deformations~\cite{preskill-kitaev-tee} $S_{\text{topo}}\equiv \mathcal{I}_{5}$ probes the topological entanglement entropy, Eq.~\eqref{eq:Stopo_def1}.
+\end{widetext} It is straightforward to show that in this case, all the boundary terms cancels exactly and under small and smooth deformations~\cite{preskill-kitaev-tee} $S_{\text{topo}}\equiv \mathcal{I}_{5}$ probes the topological entanglement entropy, Eq.~\eqref{eq:Stopo_def1}.
 The procedure to calculate $\mathcal{I}_{5}$ involves gluing together a time-reversal copy of the system at spatial infinity and making punctures at the intersection of the subregions.
 The resultant geometry is shown in the Fig.~\ref{fig:topological_pants}a.

 If we look at any subregion, then we find that it is a sphere with $n$ number of punctures, e.g., region $A$ is identified with sphere with $3-$punctures and the region $CDE$ is identified with a sphere with $6-$punctures.
 The Von-Neumann entropy of any subregion can be computed using TQFT and is given by Eq.~\eqref{eq:sn_entropy}.
-This implies, we have,
+This implies, we have, \begin{widetext}

-by using Eq.~\eqref{eq:sn_entropy}.
+\end{widetext} by using Eq.~\eqref{eq:sn_entropy}.
 This shows that $\mathcal{I}_{5}$ also probes the topological entanglement entropy of a disk with $5$ subregions.
-Similar set of calculations can be performed on a disk with $3$ and $4$ subregions,
+Similar set of calculations can be performed on a disk with $3$ and $4$ subregions, \begin{widetext}

-Note that all the quantities $\mathcal{I}_{3}$, $\mathcal{I}_{4}$, and $\mathcal{I}_{5}$ give the same value for TEE, i.e. $S_{\text{topo}}=\log\mathcal{D}$.
+\end{widetext} Note that all the quantities $\mathcal{I}_{3}$, $\mathcal{I}_{4}$, and $\mathcal{I}_{5}$ give the same value for TEE, i.e. $S_{\text{topo}}=\log\mathcal{D}$.
 It is expected because the underlying topology does not change if we increase the number of subregions, therefore, we obtained the same TEE.
 We verified it numerically for up to $n=20$ subregions.
 Next, we shall consider the case where we calculate $\mathcal{I}_{3}$ for three arbitrarily chosen subregions out of $5$ available subregions on a disk, Fig.~\ref{fig:topological_pants}a.
-Consider a system consisting of $A$, $C$ and $E$, then we can probe the topological entanglement entropy as follows,
+Consider a system consisting of $A$, $C$ and $E$, then we can probe the topological entanglement entropy as follows, \begin{widetext}